4 Critical Mistakes When Selling Your Home in Peoria, Illinois

 • Updated flooring and modern lighting fixtures

-• Professional-quality photos for online listings
+• Professional quality photos for online listings

-• Decluttering and depersonalizing spaces
+• Decluttering and depersonalizing all spaces

-• Removing pet evidence, including odors and visible damage
+• Removing pet evidence including odors and visible damage

 • Taking down family photos and personal memorabilia